 Restriction of Hazardous Substances (RoHS 3) Directive

-The Restriction of Hazardous Substances (RoHS) Directive 2011/65/EU (including amendment 2015/863, known as RoHS 3) of the European Parliament, stipulates that certain hazardous substances must not be present above defined levels in products.
+Directive 2011/65/EU (including amendment 2015/863, known as RoHS 3) of the European Parliament, stipulates that certain hazardous substances must not be present above defined levels in products.
 Corintech works with its entire supply chain to ensure that all products comply with this directive.
 RoHS is part of the CE and UK compliance schemes, we do not mark our products separately as being RoHS compliant, but mark all products in scope with CE and UKCA conformity markings.

 Waste Electrical and Electronic Equipment (WEEE) Directive

 WEEE Directive 2002/96/EC mandates the treatment, recovery and recycling of electric and electronic equipment.
-It ensures that any product marked with the WEEE logo is separated from other waste streams to ensure that it is recycled in an environmentally sound manner.
+It ensures that any product marked with the WEEE logo (crossed-out wheelie bin) is separated from other waste streams to ensure that it is recycled in an environmentally sound manner.

 Historic WEEE – The collective producer responsibility for historic WEEE ended in 2013.

-New WEEE – Corintech Ltd., accepts liability for New WEEE at the end of life and will dispose of safely or recycle goods wherever possible.
-Corintech Ltd. does not accept any liability whatsoever for the remote collection, shipping costs or packaging of returned goods.
-All costs associated with the return of WEEE will be born by the customer.
-Before returning New WEEE the customer must first contact Corintech Ltd. and request a WMA (WEEE Management Authorisation) number.
+New WEEE – Corintech accepts liability for New WEEE at the end of life and will dispose of safely or recycle goods wherever possible.
+Corintech does not accept any liability whatsoever for the remote collection, shipping costs or packaging of returned goods.
+All costs associated with the return of WEEE will be the responsibility of the customer.
+Before returning New WEEE the customer must first contact Corintech and request an RMA (Returns Material Authorisation).

 Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) Directive

 All batteries supplied by Corintech in equipment or as spares are "Portable" (non-industrial or non-automotive) and should be disposed of according to local regulations.
 The customer may, at their own expense, return batteries to Corintech’s Head Office where there is a collection point for recycling but the batteries must not be damaged and they must be packed correctly.
 The customer must also take note of any transport regulations relating to lithium batteries.